 The procurement specialist is responsible for the programme's logistics supply chain in its entirety: analysing prices, quality control, placing orders with local and international suppliers, monitoring deliveries of supplies and equipment, managing relations with freight forwarders and customs clearance procedures, stock management, organising procurement for the project and tracking consumption.

 A diploma in logistics, transport and or procurement and or experience in procurement are required.

 The biomedical technician is responsible for maintaining biomedical equipment used in MSF's medical facilities.
-This includes verifying the installation and start-up of medical equipment, maintaining, monitoring and repairing biomedical equipment, supervising, training and supporting users, updating maintenance records and technical documentation and ensuring tools for monitoring maintenance are effective.
+This includes verifying the installation and start-up of medical equipment, maintaining, monitoring and repairing biomedical equipment, supervising, training and supporting users, updating maintenance records and technical documentation and ensuring computerized maintenance management software is effective.

 A diploma and experience in maintaining automated/electromechanical/electronic systems are mandatory.